bofei5675/KneeApp/README.md

 ## Getting start on the server (will change to a better way later)

 - Login the server IP address: `10.189.38.45`
-- Git clone this repo, and run the app by `python app.py`
+- Git clone this repo, and run the app by `python app.py` (on the server)
-- open a tunnel by the following command
+- open a tunnel by the following command (on your local machine)
 ```
 ssh -N -L 5001:127.0.0.1:5001 bz1030@10.189.38.45
 ```
-- Open the browser and put `localhost:5001` to see this app
+- Open the browser and put `localhost:5001` to see this app(on your local machine)

 ------------------